slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Delegating isn’t as easy as it looks.
 It takes some real chutzpah to make someone do your work for insufficient compensation while you rake in the big bucks.'*

 <!--
+Jeff Bezos, for example, famously banned PowerPoints in favor of “narratives” — four-to-six page memos that Amazon employees read and discuss together in meetings.
+This format, Bezos felt, would lead to clearer and more collaborative decision-making, and avoid the same old thinking fostered by PowerPoint.

+As Paul Arden, the creative director of Saatchi and Saatchi and a leading thinker on ideation and talent, once recommended, “If you get stuck, draw with a different pen.
+Change your tools; it may free your thinking.”

+if you're stuck chnage tools

 > *'Too busy pretending I'm occupied.'*

 boss ask employee to do x. employee resist, boss come back later after thinking about his resistance, maybe you can do something about